-While the rules differ from state to state, as a general rule, if the vehicle continues to have a defect within the warranty period even after it has been repaired for four or more times or the vehicle has been out of service for thirty or more days, then the vehicle is a Lemon.
+While the rules differ from state to state, as a general rule, if the vehicle continues to have a defect within the warranty period, even after it has been repaired four or more times, or the vehicle has been out of service for 30 or more days, then the vehicle is labeled a Lemon.
 Most state laws provide that an automobile manufacturer must either refund a consumer’s money and take back the defective vehicle or replace the vehicle.
-Keep in mind, in most states it is typically the consumer’s choice to elect the relief that best suits them.
+Keep in mind in most states it is typically the consumer’s choice to elect the relief that best suits them.
 However, before you make a decision, talk to our experienced lemon law attorneys to ensure you are protected.